-With a removable bridge you will need to take the appliance out to eat and sleep.
+With a removable bridge, you will need to take the appliance out to eat and sleep.
 These don’t solve the problem of the discomfort of eating without teeth.
 When you remove them at night for bed, it is necessary to separately clean your appliance and place it in a dental soaking solution.

 Why Do I Need A Dental Bridge?

 When faced with tooth loss, your mouth can go through a lot of detrimental changes over a span of months or years.
 People tend to think of teeth as being firmly rooted in their individual sockets.
 The reality is, teeth rely very much on their neighbors to maintain their position and stability within your mouth.
-When a neighboring tooth is removed or lost the remaining teeth aren’t held up on that side and as a result will tend to move into the gap.
+When a neighboring tooth is removed or lost the remaining teeth aren’t held up on that side and as a result, will tend to move into the gap.

 When teeth are allowed to move in the mouth your bite can change.
 Your bite is the way your upper arch fits into your lower arch – ideally your bite fits together with no issue, in a comfortable way.
 If you lose some teeth and don’t replace them your bite can easily change.
-A change in your bite due to tooth loss can lead to a number of issues including:
+A change in your bite due to tooth loss can lead to many issues including:

 - Cracked teeth

 - TMJ (temporomandibular joint) issues